 CWA supports the mission of the Transportation Security Administration, to protect the Nation's transportation systems, ensuring freedom of movement for people and commerce.
 At CWA, your safety is our priority.

 You are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces or less per item.
 Placing these items in the small bag and separating from your carry-on baggage facilitates the screening process.

-To ensure your security, all travelers are required to undergo screening at the checkpoint.
-You or your traveling companion may consult the TSA officer about the best way to relieve any concerns during the screening process.
-You may provide the officer with the TSA notification card or other medical documentation to describe your condition.
-If you have other questions or concerns about traveling with a disability please contact passenger support.
+While going through the security checkpoint, you may consult a TSA officer about any concerns you have during the screening process.
+You may provide the officer with a TSA notification card or other medical documentation to describe your condition.
+If you are traveling with supplemental oxygen, find guidelines and helpful tips here.
+If you have other questions or concerns about traveling with a disability please contact TSA passenger support.

 Who doesn’t want to get through security faster?
 TSA Pre✓® allows you to do just that.
 It’s quick and easy security screening for travelers we know more about – and have earned the esteemed title of “Trusted Traveler.”
 Applying is easy and once you’re a member- you’ll never want to go back.